15 Military Friendly Colleges in Washington

 1900 Commerce St, Tacoma, Washington 98402-3100

-UW Tacoma has a Veteran and Military Resource Center (VMRC) that serves as a resource for military connected students.
+UW Tacoma hosts a Veteran and Military Resource Center (VMRC) dedicated to assisting students with military connections.

-The VMRC is made up of two staff members.
-A Veteran and Military Services Staff and the Veterans Incubator for Better Entrepreneurship (VIBE) Staff.
-Both are there to help military learners and eligible dependents access their VA educational benefits and Washington state tuition waivers.
+Comprising two key staff groups—the Veteran and Military Services Staff and the Veterans Incubator for Better Entrepreneurship (VIBE) Staff—the VMRC aims to aid military learners and eligible dependents in accessing VA educational benefits and Washington state tuition waivers.

-Student veterans could also get involved with UW Tacoma’s Student Veterans Organization.
+Moreover, student veterans have the opportunity to engage with UW Tacoma’s Student Veterans Organization.

 Average Post 9/11 GI Bill Benefits Awarded